A touch of frost

 So what is a frost?
 Put simply a frost occurs when the temperature of air in contact with the ground is below the freezing point of water.
 Of course, the temperature of the air can be different to that of the ground, so we have to be more specific.

-First up we’ve got an air frost, which is when the air temperature is 0 ºC or below.
+First up we’ve got an air frost, which is when the air temperature falls below the freezing point of water.
 By air temperature, we’re talking about the temperature that would be recorded in a Stevenson screen about 1.25 m above the ground.